Tema Oil Refinery: Capacity

 Ghana started commercial production of crude oil in December, 2010.
 The country's Jubilee oil field produces the high grade 'Sweet Light' oil.
 The installation processes 9548 tonne of crude oil daily.
 However, TOR was built to process lower grade crudes and cannot refine oil from the new local fields unless significant investment was made.
 An engineer at the oil field said the costs of retrofitting required to cope with the higher grade oil (approximately $1 billion) was prohibitive, and that it was unlikely that the investment would ever be made.
 The refinery has an output capacity of about 6,138 metric tonnes per day.

 TOR underwent the first phase of a major rehabilitation in 1989.
 The second phase began in April 1990 at an estimated cost of US$36 million.
 The aim of the rehabilitation is to improve distribution of liquefied petroleum gas, and increase its supply from 28000 to 34000 oilbbl per day.
 Construction on the new Tema-Akosombo oil products pipeline, designed to carry refined products from Tema to Akosombo Port, began in January 1992.
 From there, oil is to be transported across Lake Volta to northern regions.
 In 2002, the Minister of Energy announced that the Government of Ghana had negotiated with Samsung Corporation of South Korea provide 230 million dollars for the funding of expansion works at the refinery.
 The major work was the installation of the Residue Fluid Catalytic Cracker (RFCC).
 There was an installation of two new steam boilers with a total capacity of 120 tonne per day.
 These replaced three old boilers of total capacity of 60 tonne per day which had been installed in 1963.

 TOR debts

 The Government of Ghana in 2010 paid all the debt owed to Ghana Commercial Bank.
 The debt of 1 billion cedis had accrued due to Government of Ghana's subsidy on petroleum products.

+Fire

+On 29 September 2023, a gas booster station called Quantum Gas near the facility caught fire.